 Volunteering can boost people’s mental health and well- being, be very meaningful and it has great people-meeting potential.
 Getting involved in an intergenerational program can be especially energizing and self-affirming.
 If you love dogs, you could visit a local shelter.
 You might also want to bring your pet to visit nursing home residents.
 Or, some hospitals welcome volunteers to cuddle ICU newborns.

 4. Reach out through technology.

 That could be FaceTime, Skype, online forums, free classes on the web, Facebook or hobby-specific sites.
 There are sophisticated tablets and other devices such as GrandPad with multiple functions: through a special portal for family and friends, you can email, video chat with the grandkids, receive reminders, share photos or request a ride.
 If you can’t physically get to a senior center, some have virtual programs that allow you to participate from your home.
-If what you want is a companion, consider voice-first technology such as a social robot like Jibo, the soon to be available ELLIQ or virtual “friend” Gerijoy.
+If what you want is a companion, consider voice-first technology such as the soon to be available ELLIQ or virtual “friend” Gerijoy.

 Today, today there is a government minister of loneliness and AARP’s Connect2Affect initiative to end social isolation among older adults.
 Tomorrow there will be even more ways to stay in touch and feel valued.
 In the meantime, there’s also conversing with Siri, Alexa or Google Home.
 Or, adopting a cat to cuddle!

 Are you feeling isolated?
 The Extra Mile Community is here for you.

 How have you overcome your personal struggles with loneliness?
 Are there any tips we missed that may inspire someone looking for help?
 Please leave a comment and help our fellow readers through these tough times.